anoma/nspec/docs/arch/node/engines/shard.juvix.md

   This is a sequence of consensus decisions.
-  For Timestamps before `heardAllReads`, if there are no keys with a pending read or write before that Timestamp, we can delete old anchors.
+  For Timestamps before `heardAllReads`, if there are no keys with a pending read or write before that Timestamp, we can delete old anchors.--><!--ᚦ
+«no consensus, no DAG in v0.2»-->

 ## Shard Optimizations